 If you fancy a chance to flex your creative muscle this is the stream for you.

-The CELEBRATE Stream aims to recognise brilliant audio created prior to 31st December 2016 - but, in a twist, the work can be submitted as created, performed, podcast, broadcast or it can be reworked, extracted, or reimagined to suit the short format.
+The CELEBRATE Stream aims to recognise brilliant audio that already has been made - but in a twist, the work can be submitted as created, performed, podcast, broadcast or it can be reworked, extracted, or reimagined to suit the short format.

-All Entries to the CREATE and CELEBRATE Streams are eligble to enter the appropriate Special Category Awards.
+All Entries to the CREATE and CELEBRATE Streams will also be entered in the appropriate Special Category Awards.

 This is an opportunity to honour the diversity of the creative audio world, to celebrate creativity and skill and to encourage new talent.

 The HearSay prize invites entries of new work and existing work via two separate streams

 All entries to both streams are also eligible for Special Category Awards

 Best Irish Produced Award-Festival Package

 The winner of the Special Category - HearSay Prize 2017 Best Irish Produced Award will win a specially tailored Festival Package.
 This includes a weeklong residency, an invitation to HearSay2017 in November plus a host of special HearSay2017 experiences (in previous years these have ranged from a special Audio Clinic with BBC Radio's Short Cut's Producer Eleanor McDowall to a mountain biking trip. ).

 EARLYBIRD 14th November 2018